 took the metro red line to Lisova station (Chernihivska station would have been good too).
 There I got on a marshrutka (share taxi) for the two-hour ride to Chernihiv (the Ukrainian name for Chernigov).

 After meeting the landlady of the apartment that I was renting and setting myself up, I went for a walk to do some grocery shopping and to get a feel of what the city is like.
-I also wanted to see if I could find the archive buildings according to the addresses that appear at their website (2 Mstyslavska and 52 Pitnytska), so that I wouldn’t waste any time the next morning.
-Well, those street no buildings existed¾numbers
+I also wanted to see if I could find the archive buildings according to the addresses that appear at their website (2 Mstyslavska and 52 Pitnytska), so that I wouldn't waste any time the next morning.
+Well, those streets had no buildings with those numbers.
+The address turned out to be totally bogus.

 Luckily, Lia had been to the archives before, so she explained to me how to get there and we didn't waste any time on Monday morning searching for the place.
 Simply continue south on Myru Avenue until past the theater/opera house, and enter Dytnets Park; the archive building is right next to the Saviour Cathedral.